public class StatementWrapper

 Note:This method cannot be called on a

-PreparedStatement
+PreparedStatement or CallableStatement.

-- typically this is a SQL INSERT
+addBatch in interface java.sql.Statementsql - typically this is a SQL INSERT or

-- if a database access error occurs,
+UPDATE statementjava.sql.SQLException - if a database access error occurs,

 driver does not support batch updates, the method is called on a

-PreparedStatement
+PreparedStatement or CallableStatementexecuteBatch(),

-public void clearBatch() throws java.sql.SQLException
+throws java.sql.SQLException

 SQL commands.

-- if a database access error occurs,
+clearBatch in interface java.sql.Statementjava.sql.SQLException - if a database access error occurs,

-driver does not support batch updatesaddBatch(java.lang.String)
+driver does not support batch updatesaddBatch(java.lang.String),

-public int[] executeBatch() throws java.sql.SQLException
+throws java.sql.SQLException

-elements of the array that is returned are ordered
+int elements of the array that is returned are ordered

 to correspond to the commands in the batch, which are ordered